 In order to connect two cylinders, it is important to include a joining ball or circle.
 This acts as the knee cap or elbow and helps for the positioning of the arm or leg.
 The same process can be used to draw fingers.

 Drawing the core figure with basic shapes

-Start with a small warmup.
+Start all your drawing sessions with a small warmup.

 This is generally a very loose page with drawings and sketches.
 Here is an example of a typical warmup.

 So for the purpose of this tutorial, we will not go into too many details of headcounts.

 Keeping in mind that drawing people does not have to be a scientific experiment with extreme precision.